 It also raises the interesting question as to the interaction of the right to apply to the court of the ‘seat’ (in this case, Qatar) for setting aside, and the right to resist enforcement (in this case, the Australian Federal Court) – are these remedies cumulative, or alternatives?
 In other words, could Hub have resisted enforcement in Australia even if it had unsuccessfully applied to set aside the award in Qatar?

 The answer is not clear.
 Some decisions of the Singapore courts suggest that the options are exclusive rather than cumulative, based on the notion of comity and respect for the decision of the court of the ‘seat’.

-Australia is clearly a desirable seat for arbitration by virtue of its adoption of the Model Laws and support for the autonomy of the arbitration process.
+While an appeal has been commenced against the Federal Court’s decision, Australia remains a desirable seat for arbitration by virtue of its adoption of the Model Laws and support for the autonomy of the arbitration process.
 Parties need to participate in the arbitration process with this in mind, ensuring they familiarise themselves with the dispute resolution clause in their agreement and strictly comply with any procedural requirements.
 Ultimately, the court retains an overall discretion and clearly will not take a challenge to arbitral decisions lightly.